Suomen huippumalli haussa season 3: Episode 8

 The girls fly to Egypt.
-The girls are given 100 Egyptian pounds, an adjective and a 1/2-hour to buy clothes at the bazaar to fit the adjective.
-Next the girls got to the beach and meet with Saimi.
+They are given 100 Egyptian pounds, an adjective and 30 minutes to buy clothes at the bazaar to fit their adjective.
+Next the girls go to the beach and meet Saimi.
 The challenge of the week is to balance pitchers of red wine on their heads while walking on the sand in high heels.
 Saara wins the challenge.
 The photo shoot is tourist photos for the Tjäreborg travel company.
 Ira is criticised for not having model body requirements and Mari for having a negative attitude with the client.
 Ira is sent home.